DanGlynn/oop-project/README.md

 ------------------------------------------Result-------------------------------------------

 A mail merge complete with accurate salutations is now available in minutes for all 650 of our patrons.
-A process which used to require our marketing coordinator several hours to complete now only requires a few minutes and is completed with a much higher degree of accuracy.
+A process which used to require several hours to complete now only requires a few minutes and is completed with a much higher degree of accuracy.